BgtEwoud/Sentiment-Analysis-/README.md

 # Sentiment-Analysis-
-This package should help analyzing unstructured texts in their sentiments (positive, neutral, negative)
+This script should help analyzing unstructured text in their sentiments (positive, neutral, negative).
+The model is trained on twitter data and therefore will be more performant on predicting twitter data.
+Classifier used in Naïve Bayes since this is most frequently used in NLP.